Other calls: N6OET; ex-DJ0ZF.

 Any SWL who hears me in any mode and wishes to send a report should go ahead and send me a QSL card, as I will definitely answer all cards received (direct if received direct).

-Operated from January 25, 2014 until November 30, 2014 as GA4JPZ to mark the Homecoming celebrations and other events in Scotland this year.
+Operated from January 25, 2014 until November 30, 2014 as GA4JPZ to mark the Homecoming celebrations and other events in Scotland that year.
 During this time I had 1,810 QSOs, worked stations in 221 DXCC entities, and had a great time meeting many interesting people.
 I really cannot think of any bad, or impolite, behaviour I encountered using the GA prefix, and have grown to realise that the number of people in the hobby who behave badly is very small indeed.
+(Although listening to the rude behaviour in the pileups around K1N, FT4TA etc. sometimes I wonder...)
+Question is: Do we pay enough attention to training people in operating procedures and standards now that most people come into the hobby without spending time as an SWL first?

 If you want a QSL, then I uploaded the GA4JPZ log to LotW already and will try to catch up with direct DX cards asap, plus I will send off all other cards via the bureau over the winter months.
 If you send me a direct card I will answer direct and would appreciate a contribution to the postage if you can afford it.
 If you can't, that's OK, I'll answer direct anyway.